Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Labor Day weekend in Chicago gathers all the best parts of summer — live music, street food, and the great outdoors — for a final celebration of the season before fall rolls in.

-• Chicago Jazz Festival: Bask in smooth tunes at this free lakefront event at Pritzker Pavilion, featuring a diverse roster of jazz talent, from emerging artists to genre-defining legends.
+• Chicago Jazz Festival: Bask in Chicago’s jazz legacy at this free lakefront event in Millennium Park, featuring a diverse lineup of emerging artists and genre-defining legends.

 • ARC Music Festival: Honoring Chicago’s house music legacy, Union Park comes alive with a high-energy dance party that carries the rhythm late into the night.